a740g/SpaceShooter2K/README.md

 The source port still has some rough edges and bugs.
 You can see these under the "TODO" section in the source code.
 I will gradually work through these as and when I get time.

+The source port also uses new features introduced in [QB64-PE v3.3.x+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases) and as such may not work correctly or reliably with older versions of QB64-PE or any version of QB64.
+You've been warned.
+Please don't nag me about backwards compatiblity.

+As usual, I do not accept responsibility for any effects, adverse or otherwise, that this code may have on you, your computer, your sanity, your dog, and anything else that you can think of.
+Use it at your own risk.

 Icon by [Everaldo / Yellowicon](https://iconarchive.com/artist/everaldo.html)

 There is a [YouTube Playthrough](https://www.youtube.com/watch?v=LnUwmS-mYPA) that helped me a lot while doing the source port.
 Shoutout to [David Coleman](https://www.youtube.com/user/TheFieryDreamer) for posting the video.